How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Problem Formulation and Overview

-{\bf \toolname.} Instead, we propose an approach that is tractable and estimates the imitation threshold under certain assumptions (discussed later).
+{\bf \toolname} Instead, we propose a tractable approach which efficiently estimates the imitation threshold while relying on certain assumptions (discussed at the end of this section).
 The key idea is to use observational data instead of training multiple models with a different number of images of a concept.
-Such an approach has been previously used to answer causal questions, inter alia, \cite{pearl2009causality,lesci-etal-2024-causal,lyu2024causal}.
-Concretely, we collect several concepts from the same domain (e.g., art styles) while ensuring that these concepts have varying image counts in the training dataset $\mathcal{D}$ of a pretrained model $\mathcal{M}$.
-Then, we identify the count where the model $\mathcal{M}$ starts imitating concepts, and deem this count to be the \textit{imitation threshold} for that domain.
-Note that, this threshold is domain specific and not concept specific, where a \textit{domain} is defined as a set that contains several concepts belonging to the same abstract set as the specific concept for which we want to measure the imitation threshold.
-E.g., if concept refers to Van Gogh's art style, then a domain would refer to a set of art styles.
+This idea is a common approach to answer causal questions, when performing interventions is expensive, or unethical, inter alia, \citep{pearl2009causality,lesci-etal-2024-causal,lyu2024causal}.
+Concretely, we collect several concepts from the same domain (e.g., art styles) with varying image counts in the training dataset $\mathcal{D}$ of a pretrained model $\mathcal{M}$.
+Then, we identify the count where the model $\mathcal{M}$ starts imitating concepts, and deem this count to be the \textit{imitation threshold} for that domain. \textbf{Note that, this threshold is domain specific and not concept specific}, where a \textit{domain} is defined as the abstract set that contains the specific concept we want to measure imitation threshold for, e.g., if concept refers to Van Gogh's art style, then its domain would be art styles. \textbf{Therefore in this setup, \toolname can estimate the imitation threshold for the domain of art styles, but it cannot estimate it for Van Gogh's art style specifically. }

-To evaluate the imitation ability of a model, we build two functions, \textit{concept-count} and \textit{imitation-score} that counts the number of images of a concept and measures the imitation of a concept in the generated images, respectively.
-For a domain like art styles, we collect a set of concepts $\{Z^1,Z^2, \ldots \}$ (e.g., a list of various art styles), estimate each concept's count in training data $\mathcal{D}$, and measure the imitation score for each concept using their generated and training images.
-Sorting the concepts based on their increasing image counts, and using a standard \textit{change detection} algorithm on the imitation scores, gives us the imitation threshold for that domain.
-We provide the implementation details in \Cref{sec:method}.